jw2013/perl-Regexp-PathToRegexp/README.md

 (c)2025 Jens Wagner

 This library is free software; you can redistribute it and/or modify it under the same terms as Perl itself.

-# POD ERRORS

-Hey! **The above document had some coding errors, which are explained below:**

-- Around line 579:

-    '=item' outside of any '=over'